liamzebedee/libreview-to-nightscout/README.md

 **#WeAreNotWaiting** to OWN our own medical data.

 This uploads data from LibreView's exported CSV to a NightScout instance.
+See screenshots on [this Twitter thread](https://twitter.com/liamzebedee/status/1286177553552556033)

 ## Usage